Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         or other conditions required.
-     2. The [=Ingest source=]  MUST initiate a media ingest connection by posting at least one [=CMAF header=] after step 1
+     2. The [=Ingest source=]  MUST initiate a media ingest connection by posting at least one [=CMAF header=] after step 1 and an optional MPEG-DASH manifest, restricted as in clause  16 of this section
-     3. The [=Ingest source=] SHALL transmit the one or more CMAF fragments comprising the track to the Receiving Entity once they become available.
-In this case, a single POST request message body MUST contain at least one or more CMAF fragments in the body of that request.
+     3. The [=Ingest source=] SHALL transmit one or more CMAF segments comprising the track to the Receiving Entity once they become available.
+In this case, a single POST request message body MUST contain one CMAF segment in the body of that request.
+        This specification, assumes equivalence between CMAF segment and fragment, i.e. a single CMAF fragment per CMAF segment,  a CMAF segment/fragment may nevertheless be composed by one or more CMAF chunks.
-     4. The [=Ingest source=]  SHOULD use the chunked transfer encoding option of the HTTP POST command [[!RFC7235]] when the content length is unknown at the start of transmission or to support use cases that require low latency.
+     4. The [=Ingest source=]  MAY use the chunked transfer encoding option of the HTTP POST command [[!RFC7235]] when the content length is unknown at the start of transmission or to support use cases that require low latency.